+4.1 That the Health and Well-Being Overview and Scrutiny Committee notes the 2013 Annual Public Health Report and the twelve priorities chosen for 2014.

+5. CONSULTATION

-- 4.1 That the HWBB supports the new Annual Public Health Report and the twelve priorities chosen - 5.
-CONSULTATION (including Overview and Scrutiny, if applicable) - 5.1 There has not been any consultation on this report.
-This is a statutory responsible for Thurrock Council - 6.
-IMPACT ON CORPORATE POLICIES, PRIORITIES, PERFORMANCE AND COMMUNITY IMPACT - 6.1 The APHR should be used by the council and partners to influence new ways of working
+5.1 The Annual Public Health Report was considered by the Health and Well-Being Board on 12th September 2013 and the Council on 23rd October 2013.

+6. IMPACT ON CORPORATE POLICIES, PRIORITIES, PERFORMANCE AND COMMUNITY IMPACT

+6.1 The APHR should be used by the Council and partners to influence new ways of working.